navythenerd/awesome-hammerspoon-framework/README.md

     return settings
   ```
-3. Add your new created extension to the `extensions.native` table in `etc/extensions.lua` to load it.
+3. Add your new created extension to the `extensions` table in `etc/extensions.lua` to load it.
   ```
     ...
-    extensions.native = {
+    local extensions = {
       "...",
       "...",
       "myfirstextension",